 We can then just smile and envelope them in our loving embrace.

 None of the above is achieved by independence alone.
-It is up to us all to build the Scotland we want, to make it happen.
+It is up to us all to build the Scotland we want, to make it happen, to put aside pettiness, to work in a common cause.